 It gets called a lot of thing: analysis, analytics, sabermetrics, and (by some traditionalists) a number of unprintable names.
 But a lot of things that analysts—most of them, anyway—would not call “analysis” are shoved into that category by the less-well-informed (including a lot of people professionally associated with the game) just because they involve numbers.
 Let’s clarify that.

-Things like pitchers’ pitch spin rates, batters batted-ball “launch angles”, and fielders’ positioning (“shifts”) are all too commonly lumped into “analytics”.
-They are not.
+Things like pitchers’ pitch spin rates, batters batted-ball “launch angles”, and fielders’ positioning (“shifts”) are all too commonly lumped into what is nowadays called “analytics”.
+Analytics they may be: analysis they are not.
 They are important, interesting, and useful things to know about, and when intelligently used can help a team to perform better.
-But so can strength training, aerobic exercise, good diets, and many, many other things, none of whch anyone is likely to refer to as “analytics”.
+But so can strength training, aerobic exercise, good diets, and many, many other things, none of whch anyone is likely to refer to as analytics or as analysis.

-Those sorts of things wrongly lumped in with analytics are, without doubt, included simply because they deal in accumulated data, usually numeric.
+Those sorts of things—analytics— wrongly lumped in with analysis are, without doubt, included simply because they deal in accumulated data, usually numeric.
 One could, it must be supposed, refer to acquiring and using such data to help improve player performance as “analyzing” the game, but that is really, really stretching the term.
 What such things are is coaching tools.
-Using such data is a wise and honorable thing to do, but it isn’t analytics.
-So…what is real analytics then?
+Using such data is a wise and honorable thing to do, but it isn’t analysis.
+So…what is real analysis then?
 We’re glad you asked.

-At bottom, it is the application, grounded in demonstrable success, of ways of applying stochastic mathematics to numerical player and team statistics to see how the various elements of the game combine to generate runs and wins.
+At bottom, it is the application, grounded in demonstrable success, of ways of applying stochastic mathematics to numerical data—player and team statistics—to see how the various elements of the game combine to generate runs and wins.
 Nowadays, complicated measures with cryptic names (and, often, little explanation of their exact mechanics) have proliferated, to the confusion of those not already well grounded in these arts.
-It is our contention that the basic ideas, and even the basic “formulae”, are not at all difficult to grasp, and we will try to demonstrate that on this page.
+It is our contention that the basic ideas, and even the basic “formulas”, are not at all difficult to grasp, and we will try to demonstrate that on this page.

-(Stochastic: from Oxford Languages, “randomly determined; having a random probability distribution or pattern that may be analyzed statistically but may not be predicted precisely.”)
+( Stochastic: from The Oxford Pocket Dictionary of Current English, “randomly determined; having a random probability distribution or pattern that may be analyzed statistically but may not be predicted precisely.”)

 If you haven’t much background in mathematics, don’t worry.
 Some of the more advanced aspects of analytic investigation do call on what, for most, is arcane, but the basics require little beyond arithmetic.